 The Absolute Sovereignty of God

 Professor Ehrman says he can’t believe that there is a kind and loving God in control of the world.
 He refuses to acknowledge that God is sovereign over his creation, and that he rules it in power and with justice and love and mercy and wisdom.
 If he accepted this, he would have viewed the problem of suffering in a different light; and he would also have understood that God is God and he owes us nothing.
 It is God who sets the rules, God who sets the standard, who IS the standard, and he doesn’t dance to our tune.
 He is not awed or intimidated or shamed into conforming to the standards of finite human beings.
 We can’t impose our standards onto God – far from it!
-From ancient times we read “Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else.
-I have sworn by myself, the word is gone out of my mouth in righteousness, and shall not return, that unto me every knee shall bow, every tongue shall swear” (Isa 45:22-23).
+From ancient times we read “Turn to me and be saved, all the ends of the earth!
+For I am God, and there is no other.
+By myself I have sworn, from my mouth has gone forth in righteousness a word that shall not return: ‘To me every knee shall bow, every tongue shall swear’” (Isa 45:22-23).

 And who do Bart Ehrman and the atheists and the sceptics and the agnostics and the ex-Christians think they are, telling God what he should be like?
 Who are they to say how he should act?
 His challenge to them is “To whom will you liken me and make me equal, and compare me, as though we were alike?”
-(Isa 46:5); “For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD” (Isa 55:8).
+(Isa 46:5); “’For my thoughts are not your thoughts, nor are your ways my ways,’ says the LORD” (Isa 55:8).
 “Woe to you who strive with your Maker, earthen vessels with the potter!
 Does the clay say to the one who fashions it, ‘What are you making’? or ‘Your work has no handles?’
 Woe to anyone who says to a father, ‘What are you begetting?’ or to a woman, ‘With what are you in labor?’”
 (Isa 45:9-10).